 ISBN 9781771860130

-Co-authors Carla Blank and architectural historian Tania Martin breathe new life into the lives and works of two of the very first women of European American ancestry to practice architecture in North America during the 19th century: Mother Joseph du Sacré-Coeur, a Sister of Providence (1823-1902); and Louise Blanchard Bethune, (1856- 1913).
+Co-authored by Carla Blank and Tania Martin, Storming the Old Boys' Citadel: Two Pioneer Women Architects of Nineteenth Century North America focuses on the lives and works of two of the very first women of European American ancestry to practice architecture in North America during the 19th century: Mother Joseph du Sacré-Coeur, a Sister of Providence, born Esther Pariseau, in St. Elzéar, Quebec in 1823 and died in Vancouver, Washington, 1902; and Louise Blanchard Bethune, born in Waterloo, New York, 1856 and died in Buffalo, New York, 1913.

 Co-authors Carla Blank (right) and Tania Martin (left) in front of the Hotel @ The Lafayette, in Buffalo, New York, (original design by Louise Bethune, 1904/1912; current renovation 2012).
 Photo by Tennessee Reed.